Estimating Reeb chords using microlocal sheaf theory

 \subsection{Jet Bundles and Cotangent Bundles}

-In this section we explain the contactomorphism $J^1(M) \xrightarrow{\sim} T^{*,\infty}_{\tau > 0}(M \times \mathbb{R})$, and the contact form and Reeb vector field we are going to work with.
+In this section we explain the contact form and Reeb vector field that we are going to work with, and in particular the contactomorphism $J^1(M) \xrightarrow{\sim} T^{*,\infty}_{\tau > 0}(M \times \mathbb{R})$.
 We also explain the contact Hamiltonians and their vector fields with respect to the specific contact form.

 The 1-jet bundle $J^1(M) = T^*M \times \mathbb{R}$.
 Consider local coordinates $(x_0, \xi_0, t_0) \in T^*M \times \mathbb{R}$, where $x_0$ is the coordinate on $M$, $\xi_0$ is the coordinate on the fiber of $T^*M$ and $t_0$ is the coordinate on $\mathbb{R}$.
-The contact structure given by $\xi_0 = \ker(dt_0 - \xi_0dx_0)$.
+The contact structure given by $\ker(dt_0 - \xi_0dx_0)$.
 We choose the contact form to be $\alpha_0 = dt_0 - \xi_0dx_0$.
 Now consider

 After taking the quotient of $T^*_{\tau > 0}(M \times \mathbb{R})$ by the dilation $(x, \xi, t, \tau) \mapsto (x, a\xi, t, a\tau)$ by $a \in \mathbb{R}_{>0}$, we get a diffeomorphism